Tongan Kava Ceremony-Taumafa Kava: Origin of kava

-The Tongan belief on the origins of kava are dominated by the tala tupuʻa, traditional oral account, as told by the late Queen Sālote Tupou III and as found in the historical records of venerated Tongan historian, Masiu Moala, as well as the student informational book compiled by the Siasi Uesiliana Tau’atāina ‘o Tonga.
-The most popularly accepted account of kava's origins talks of a poor couple, Fevanga (father) and Fefafa (mother), and their leprous daughter, Kava’onau, who is sacrificed to the then Tuʻi Tonga, and from her grave sprouts the kava and tō (sugarcane).
-However, there are other accounts of kava's usage by Tongans and deified ancestors that pre-date the Kava’onau story.
+Tongan beliefs regarding the origins of kava are dominated by the tala tupuʻa (traditional oral account) as told by the late Queen Sālote Tupou III and as found in the historical records of venerated Tongan historian Masiu Moala, as well as the student informational book compiled by the Siasi Uesiliana Tauʻatāina ʻo Tonga (Free Wesleyan Church of Tonga).
+The most popularly accepted account of kava's origins tells of a poor couple, Fevanga (father) and Fefafa (mother), and their leprous daughter, Kava’onau, who is sacrificed to the then Tuʻi Tonga; from her grave sprouts the kava and tō (sugarcane).
+However, there are other accounts of kava's usage by Tongans and deified ancestors that predate the Kavaʻonau story.

 Kava in Pulotu

-One of the many stories of kava's use is found in the account given to Fison by the then Tui Lau, Enele Maʻafu, son of former Tuʻi Kanokupolu, Aleamotuʻa, and a self made Fijian chief, living in the Lau Islands in South-Western Fiji.
-In this story Maʻafu relates the frequent use of kava by the great gods in Pulotu.
-He recounts to Fison how Hikuleʻo, Māui, and Tangaloa, three of the great ancestor gods of the Tongan pantheon, indulged in kava for relaxation purposes, for competition, and in the case of one of the Māui's, as a peace offering to his father, Māui-Motu'a.
+One of the many stories of kava's use is found in the account given to Fison by the then Tui Lau, Enele Maʻafu, son of former Tuʻi Kanokupolu Aleamotuʻa.
+Maʻafu was a self-made Fijian chief living in the Lau Islands in south-western Fiji.
+In this story, Maʻafu relates the frequent use of kava by the great gods in Pulotu.
+He recounts to Fison how Hikuleʻo, Māui, and Tangaloa, three of the great ancestor gods of the Tongan pantheon, indulged in kava for relaxation purposes, for competition, and in the case of one of the Māuis, as a peace offering to his father, Māui-Motuʻa.
 However, this account does not detail kava's use in a ceremonial fashion such as in the Taumafa Kava or other instances of installing chiefs.
-Other accounts of kava usage in Pulotu can be found in the work done by Gifford on the Tongan Society.
+Other accounts of kava usage in Pulotu can be found in the work done by Gifford on Tongan society.